Last Updated 7.10.25. (G)

 It gets FAR more costly as climate consequences accelerate over time

 Newer studies from 2015 project that if the average global temperature increase reaches 6° Celsius (10.8° Fahrenheit) by the end of the century, the nations of the world will be spending from 10% up to a possible 30% of their total gross domestic product recovering from an endless stream of mega global warming-related consequences and catastrophes on the final road to extinction.
-The current GDP of the world is about $100 trillion a year; by 2100, it may double or triple that.
-This means we could be spending one-third of the world’s GDP in 2100—about $100 trillion a year—to try to survive extinction from global warming.
+The current global GDP is approximately $100 trillion per year; by 2100, it may double or triple that amount.
+This means we could be spending one-third of the world’s GDP by 2100—approximately $100 trillion a year—to try to survive the extinction caused by global warming.

 If we can avoid global warming extinction, the total estimated costs of all related global warming destruction could be between $400 and $600 trillion—about eight years of the current total gross domestic product for every nation onhis in perspective, if we fail to resolve global warming successfully now, sometime in the near future, we will have to dedicate 5 to 8 times the total current value of all annual global human productivity to recover from climate change consequences.